lalgonzales/ai-assistance-guides/ai_assistant_guides/PLAN_STRUCTURE_GUIDE.md

 - Ensure all table steps are complete and validated.
 - Attach or link all evidence (logs, outputs, screenshots, etc.) in the Related column.
 - Summarize key learnings and decisions.
+- **Verify that all permanent documentation and artifacts are written in ENGLISH, as required by the LANGUAGE_POLICY_GUIDE.md.
+Plans or files in Spanish must be translated before archiving.**
+- **Before any commit (closure, archive, or autonomous action), ALWAYS run `git status` to review and confirm only relevant files are staged.**
 - Archive the plan if it has long-term value, or delete if not needed (see archiving policy).
 - Remove all temporary/intermediate files unless needed for traceability.
 - If minor tasks remain, create a mini-plan and close the main one.